What is it?

-To introduce yourselves to the vicar at an 11am service any Sunday; he will then make an arrangement to visit you in your home.
+To introduce yourselves to the vicar at the morning service any Sunday; he will then make an arrangement to visit you in your home.
 Parents who are around during the day are encouraged to bring their children from the youngest age to Tots Praise on a Thursday afternoon.
 Here the vicar can get to know your child which helps them become familiar with the environment of the church building and some key people in the church family to which your child is being welcomed in baptism.

 Baptism only takes place during a main Sunday service as required by church law (Canon Law).

 This is usually the service on the first Sunday of the month when children and adults worship together.

 The baptism will be conducted by the minister leading that particular service.